 How you allocate money for your important software project is probably your top priority.
 You want to get your money’s worth and you need to keep on schedule.
 But sometimes what sounds like a bargain may end up costing you in unforseen ways.
 How complex is the project?
 Is it easy for you to describe your project in terms that are straight forward enough to understand in a different language?
 Do you need to get feedback or get assistance in testing?
 Watch our video to gain a deep understanding of whether you should be considering offshore help, or whether some of the project needs to be incorporated with other options.

 Good developers have day jobs.
-When I changed tack about four years ago and thought, I don’t want to look at sub continent developers, I’m going to go local.
-I think the language transition problems that I had in terms of interpreting the project, I want to speak to someone.
+When I changed tack about four years ago I thought, I don’t want to look at sub continent developers, I’m going to go local.
+I think of the language transition problems that I had in terms of interpreting the project, and I want to speak to someone.
 So I switched my attention to New Zealand and the US.
-That’s what I found.
-I found good developers there, but it’s the night time job.
+I found good developers there, but it’s their night time job.
 When things got busy at their day job, your project slowed or stopped for a while.

 They don’t necessarily focus on ideas.
 The likes of Alliance spend a lot of time thinking, how could your business be better?
 What could we do to make the experience better and help grow your business?
 Have you thought of this?
 We have a lot of touch points with various businesses.
 So we’ve got a lot of experience in development and think about ways in which something can be achieved through development that makes your business idea better.

 You don’t get that with offshore software developers.
 You’re constantly telling them what to do and it is a one way channel.
 There is never feedback or any ideas coming back at you about how to develop a better product.

 There are language gaps.
 If you like typing, which I’m very slow at, then you will spend a lot of time typing through Skype messages how to develop the thing.
 You rarely get the opportunity to talk face to face or even via video hookup.
 They can’t pick up the language or our twang as an Australian quick enough to understand what we’re talking about.